 The Organization leases equipment noncancelable lease agreements.
-The leases expire at various dates through 2024.
+The leases expired during 2024.
 In the normal course of business, it is expected that these leases will be renewed or replaced by similar leases.
 The Organization does not have any covenants with these agreements or required to maintain certain financial ratios.